-Source: TWIA at 05/14/13, Texas Department of Insurance
+Source: TWIA at 03/31/14, Texas Department of Insurance

-Solutions are being sought to restructure TWIA and its funding mechanism and to avoid compromising the state's general revenue fund in the event of another major hurricane making landfall in Texas.
+TWIA's ability to cover future claim-related costs as well as its long-term financial viability have been topics of ongoing concern.
+Different proposals have been considered to restructure TWIA and its funding mechanism to avoid compromising the state's general revenue fund in the event of another major hurricane making landfall in Texas.